 Gibb’s Farm is one of the oldest guesthouse properties in North Tanzania, having been established by German settlers as part of a coffee estate in 1929.
 We tend to suggest it as a two-night base from which to visit the Ngorongoro Crater and Lake Manyara.
 The farm has been awarded a Certificate of Excellence from TripAdvisor!
-Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and non-alcoholic drinks, parking, and Wi-Fi.
+Accommodation is booked on a full-board basis, including all meals, parking, and Wi-Fi.
 Young guests incur a reduced rate – please contact a member of our team for all the details.

 ACCESS & LOCATION:

 The property can be accessed via 2 hours’ road transfer from Arusha or 30 minutes’ drive from Lake Manyara Airport.
 Set among coffee plantations on the edge of the Ngorongoro hills, it also has extensive gardens attracting a lot of birdlife!